jihncyro/Arsen/README.md

 ## 🛠 Requirements

 - Windows 10 or Windows 11
+- No administrative privileges required

 ---